-Lastly, we revisit several design decisions made by~\citet{textualinversion} without altering the overall inversion procedure.
-For example, we show that it is possible to reduce manual effort by automatically choosing the starting word embedding with CLIP.
-Alternatively, using an embedding of a random token is a competitive and much faster option.
-Also, the choice of the optimizer matters: using Sharpness-Aware Minimization (SAM,~\citealp{sam}) can improve the inversion outputs.

-To summarize, our contributions are as follows: \begin{itemize} \item We investigate the cases that make it difficult to detect the convergence of Textual Inversion from training-time metrics.
-As we demonstrate, the objective becomes much more interpretable across iterations if we compute it on the same batch of inputs without resampling any random variables. \item We propose DVAR, a simple early stopping criterion for Textual Inversion.
-This criterion is easy to compute and use, does not affect the training process and correlates with convergence in terms of visual fidelity. \item We compare this criterion with several baselines on two popular text-to-image models (Latent Diffusion and Stable Diffusion v1.5), evaluating all methods at scale by repurposing a subset of the ImageNet-R dataset\footnote{The code of our experiments is available at \href{https://github.com/yandex-research/DVAR}{\texttt{github.com/yandex-research/DVAR}}.}.
-DVAR offers a significant decrease in inversion runtime while having comparable results both with the original method and other baselines. \item We suggest and evaluate several general improvements of Textual Inversion.
-In particular, we show that embeddings of the top word by CLIP ranking perform on par with manual choice and that using Sharpness-Aware Minimization~\cite{sam} can further improve the outcome of training. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We investigate the difficulties in detecting the convergence of text-to-image adaptation methods from training-time metrics.
+As we demonstrate, the objective becomes much more interpretable across iterations if computed on the same batch of inputs without resampling any random variables. \item We propose DVAR, a simple early stopping criterion for text-to-image personalization techniques.
+This criterion is easy to compute and use, does not affect the training process and correlates with convergence in terms of visual fidelity. \item We compare this criterion with multiple baselines on Stable Diffusion v1.5, a popular text-to-image model, across three methods: Textual Inversion, DreamBooth, and Custom Diffusion.\footnote{The code of our experiments is available at \href{https://github.com/yandex-research/DVAR}{\texttt{github.com/yandex-research/DVAR}}.} DVAR offers a significant decrease in runtime while having quality comparable to both original methods and other early stopping baselines. \end{itemize}